 The definition of zero trust is a security model based on the premise that no one is blindly trusted and allowed to access company assets until they have been validated as legitimate and authorized.
 It supports the implementation of ‘least privilege access’, which is designed to selectively grant access to only the resources that users or groups of users require, nothing more.
-Additionally, those who are granted access to the network, data, and other assets are continuously required to authenticate their identity
+Additionally, those who are granted access to the network, data, and other assets are continuously required to authenticate their identity.

 Think of your network and data infrastructure as a building full of rooms with locked doors and each lock has its own individual key and you only grant users access only to the room with assets that they need and nothing else.
-That is zero trust in a nutshell.